Labor Department's Borzi defends data request

-An official at the Department of Labor acknowledged that it may not be feasible for securities industry groups to immediately provide all of the data it requested for use in a cost-benefit analysis it is conducting.
+Jan 9 An official at the U.S. Department of Labor acknowledged that it may not be feasible for securities industry groups to immediately provide all of the data it requested for use in a cost-benefit analysis it is conducting.

 Phyllis Borzi, assistant secretary of the Department of Labor's Employee Benefits Securities Administration, acknowledged in a statement to Reuters that some of the information "may not be readily available within the requested time frame."